About the Lab/PSB

 Key personal characteristics

-- An exciting and innovative project embedded in the ERC-STG 2020 grant ‘COSI’, covering an interesting combination of state-of-the-art techniques including cell biology (confocal microscopy and high-resolution microscopy), proteomics, biochemistry (monitoring dynamic protein-protein interactions, proximity labeling), genetics, molecular biology, plant physiology and various omics approaches.
+- An exciting and innovative project embedded in the ERC-STG 2020 grant ‘COSI’, covering an interesting combination of state-of-the-art techniques including cell biology (confocal microscopy and super-resolution microscopy), proteomics, biochemistry (monitoring dynamic protein-protein interactions, proximity labeling), genetics, molecular biology, plant physiology and various omics approaches.

 - A multidisciplinary and highly stimulating and supporting international research environment.